dbason/opni-es-deploy/README.md

     ```sh
     kubectl apply -f examples/logging/es-password.yaml
     ```
+1) Modify the examples/logging/cluster-output.yaml file to point to the Elasticsearch address.
+You will need to modify the spec.elasticsearch.host field.
 1) Create a ClusterOutput that points to the hostname of the ingress for the ingest node
     ```sh
     kubectl apply -f examples/logging/cluster-output.yaml